darktable-org/dtdocs/content/preferences-settings/import.md

 draft: false
 ---

-This tab contains options related to importing images into darktable.
+This tab contains options related to importing images into darktable using the [import](../module-reference/utility-modules/lighttable/import.md) module.

 ### import

 ignore JPEG images when importing film rolls
-: When having RAW+JPEG images together in one directory it makes no sense to import both.
-With this flag one can ignore all JPEGs found (default off).
+: When you have RAW+JPEG images together in one directory it usually doesn't make sense to import both.
+Set this flag to ignore all JPEGs when importing images (default off).

-recursive directory traversal when importing film rolls : Not only import images from the directory selected but recursively go through all subdirectories as well (default off).
+recursive directory traversal when importing film rolls : When importing images from a folder, also recursively import images from its sub-folders. (default off).

 creator to be applied when importing
 : If provided, automatically add this string as a creator tag when importing images (default none).